dagraham/etm-dgraham/README.md

 * the item summary
 * the item doc_id

 Initially the list of possible completions includes **every** item in the *etm* active database, but as you begin typing an index entry, the list collapses to show only those items which contain what you have typed thus far.
-At any point you can stop typing and scroll up and down the list and, finding the item you want to use for the link, press **TAB** to select it and then  **space** and **TAB** again to replace the selected entry with just the doc_id from the selected entry.
+At any point you can stop typing and scroll up and down the list and, finding the item you want to use for the link, press **SPACE** to select it and then  **TAB** to replace the selected entry with just the doc_id from the selected entry.

 What if you have an related idea while editing an item and the idea does not yet correspond to another item?
 Add `@K comment regarding idea` (note the capital K) and, when you save the item, etm will create an inbox item with your comment as its summary and then replace the `@K comment regarding idea` with `@k doc_id` using the doc_id of the new inbox item.
 When you have time, edit the inbox entry to better represent your idea and change the item type accordingly.
 You can add as many `@K` entries as you like - each will give rise to a new inbox item.